Inflation of a Spherical Rubber Balloon

 Application ID: 12599

-This model aims to investigate the inflation of a rubber balloon with different hyperelastic material models.
+This model demonstrates the inflation of a rubber balloon with four different hyperelastic material models.
 The results are compared with the analytical solution for a thin-walled, spherical vessel.

-A controlled inflation could benefit clinical applications, cardiovascular research, and the medical device industry, thus the importance of understanding the hyperelastic behavior during balloon inflations.
-The example is taken from the book “Nonlinear Solid Mechanics”, by G. Holzapfel.
+Controlling the inflation of hyperelastic balloons is important in clinical applications, cardiovascular research, and the medical device industry.
+The example is taken from the book “Nonlinear Solid Mechanics”, by G. A. Holzapfel.

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations: